pl-young/Predicting-goat-behaviour-from-ear-tag-accelerometer-data/README.md

 <img width="584" height="446" alt="Screenshot 2025-12-15 at 10 57 21" src="https://github.com/user-attachments/assets/d20c54fa-8297-487b-b0a9-64f8f7b35305" />

-Speed was the most important feature used in the model's predictions, but the x-y-z coordinates were also used.
+The plot of feature importances showed that while speed was the most important feature used in the model's predictions, the x-y-z coordinates were also used.

 Find feature importances
 ```